Skip to content

 Even for users who aren’t looking to establish their own Kubernetes cluster, ClusterTool offers robust functionality to export TrueNAS SCALE App configurations.
 Users can easily convert their GUI-based App configurations into clean, readable YAML files.
 This export feature preserves existing configurations, providing a record that can be adapted for future deployments or alternative environments without re-entering every setting from scratch.

 To help users get started, we’ve created a detailed guide outlining how to use ClusterTool for this purpose.
 Access the guide and learn how to seamlessly migrate or export your SCALE configurations here: TrueCharts Guide on Exporting SCALE Configurations.
+(2025 note: Migration is no longer possible or supported)

 Here you can Download the RC-Release of ClusterTool here: Download Link.